 The Connection Between Your Diet And Gut Health

-One of the main drivers of our chronic gut related inflammation is our access to fast food restaurants on every corner and processed foods lining the grocery store aisles.
-There are emerging studies suggesting that the Standard American Diet, which is low in fibre and high in sugar and saturated fats, may initiate the imbalance.
+One of the main drivers of our chronic gut-related inflammation is our access to fast food restaurants on every corner and processed foods lining the grocery store aisles.
+There are emerging studies suggesting that the Standard American Diet (SAD in short), which is low in fiber and high in processed sugar and saturated fats, may initiate the imbalance.

 Do We Supply Our Gut With The Right Fuel?

-Your gut is full of symbiotic bacteria that can support your health if you supply them with the right fuel in the form of fibre from plant foods such as fruits, vegetables, whole grains, and legumes.
-Dietary fibre works in a similar way as probiotics to improve the microbiome.
-When fibre is fermented by the gut flora, it creates a short-chain amino acid called butyrate.
-Research from 2015 has suggested that butyrate may stimulate mucus production and improve tight junctions in the lining of the tract.
+Your gut is full of symbiotic bacteria that can support your health if you supply them with the right fuel in the form of fiber from plant foods such as fruits, vegetables, whole grains, and legumes.
+Dietary fiber works in a similar way as probiotics to improve the microbiome.
+When fiber is fermented by the gut flora, it creates a short-chain amino acid called butyrate.

-The Main Eating Habits That Can Compromise Your Digestive System Are:
+The Main Eating Habits That Can affect Your Digestive System negatively Are:

 Consuming too many processed foods

-Not eating enough of high fibre and antioxidant-rich plant foods
+Not eating enough of high fiber and antioxidant-rich plant foods

 Consuming wheat products despite having gluten-sensitivity